 Valheim Xbox release set for March

-You knew it was coming in spring, but now you know the month.
+You knew it was coming in spring, but now you know exactly when.

 The game is already available through Steam Early Access and PC Game Pass with full cross-play support with Steam.